Oberon Matters

 Media release - Louder Inside, Quieter Outside - The Malachi's Soundproofing Upgrade

-March 27, 2025 in Community and Music
+March 27, 2025 in Community and Entertainment

 Things are going to get even better at the Malachi Gilmore Hall with changes to the acoustics and soundproofing.